 This wonderful group of people which has come together in Leicester has started to take that whole issue on board.
 The discussion, however, has focused too much on the supply side and not enough on the demand side of the market.

 They did come up with the idea of doing a survey; asking people who go to live gigs what they think about things like the venue, the ticket price, the transport there and back, what they like best and dislike most about shows and so on and so on.
 That is good; we need to know much more about the punters, we need to keep asking questions that might help us to figure out the quality issues posed by live shows.

 The other side of the equation is the bands.
 This needs to be on the agenda.
 In live music, everything is driven by the bands, at the end of the day.
 They are the people who make the music.
 But how do they contribute to making a local live music scene a success?

 I am really looking forward to that debate.
-I already know some of the things that will get said: what bands thinks of venues and promoters and vice versa.
-In Leicester, there is an almost endless supply of young men who want to play guitars on a stage.
+I already know some of the things that will get said: what bands think of venues and promoters and vice versa.
+In Leicester, there is an almost endless supply of young men who want to play their guitars on a stage.
 Sorry girls, but the ratio is about 20:1.
 I have lost count of the numbers of male musicians but I can count the female players of guitars, bass and drums on my fingers.
 Same is true of vocalists.